scd-appli/easy_loc/README.md

  ![Excel Data tab with From Text/CSV option highlighted](assets/from-text-csv.png)

  3. Select the CSV file you want to import.
- 4. In the import dialog, make sure to set the delimiter to `,` and click on load.
+ 4. In the import dialog, make sure to set the delimiter to the comma (`,`) and click on load.

  ![Excel import dialog showing comma delimiter selection](assets/delimiter.png)